drsutherin/FoRREST/README.md

 install tools into the framework for use.

 ## Background
-This framework is currently designed for Linux
+This framework is currently designed for Linux.

 # Requirements
 * Python 2.7